 You can find out how the VPN service works (by using your personal information and data), how it makes money (ditto), and some very basic troubleshooting tips.

 However, there are no detailed set-up instructions or user guides.
 There’s no live chat support either.

 Hola VPN does supply a support email address, and in the past all of our queries were left ignored.
 However, during our most recent tests we were relieved to finally receive some replies.

 The replies we did get were initially unhelpful – redirecting us to the FAQs – but after some perseverance we got the answers we needed.

 The Bottom Line

-- Company history of abusing user data
+- A history of controversy

 - Doesn’t work with Netflix or torrenting